16n-faderbank/16next_firmware/README.md

 `lib` contains:

 * an implementation of Bounce2 (used for our buttons)
-* an implementation of Responsive Analog Read (once used for faders)
+* an implementation of Responsive Analog Read
-* an broader Hysteresis-Filter implementation, `HystFilter`, which is used to denoise faders.
 * `spi_flash` as supplied in the Pico SDK examples.

 ### Flash memory implementation